Skip to main content

 City administration also listens to input from Council and Edmontonians.
 In June and July 2022, the City invited Edmontonians of diverse backgrounds and circumstances to provide input into what the City should consider for the 4-year budget.
 The results of this engagement period helped advise the budget process.
 Details on how we listened, who we heard from and what we learned can be found in the What We Heard Report.

 For the 2023-2026 budget, all of these pieces came together in proposed budgets and plans.
 Administration presented these documents to Council, followed by public hearings and debates.
-Council made adjustments and approved it on December 16, 2022.
+Council made adjustments and approved the 4-year budget on December 16, 2022.
+Council makes further adjustments each year, in response to any significant changes that happened since the 4-year budget was set.

 For more information, visit Budget Process and Financial Strategy.